Nareshix/Vai/README.md

 - 💅 **Custom Blocks**: Create admonitions for notes, warnings, and tips.
 - ⚙️ **Simple Configuration**: Control your site's navigation from a single `config.yaml` file.
 - 📦 **Zero Dependencies**: The final site is just pure HTML, CSS, and JS.
 No backend needed.
 - 🐢 **Live Reload Server**: See your changes instantly as you write.
-However, it is not as robust as other alternative such as VitePress.
+However, it is not as robust as other SSG such as VitePress.
 You may have to manually refersh at times. u can `Ctrl+r` for quick refresh though.

 ---